Zorba, Male Belly Dancer

 Bell Sewing Machine

-Top is *way* different
+Top is *way* different.

 Bell Sewing Machine

-Foot pedal strapped inside lid.
+A different kind of foot pedal strapped inside lid.

 Bell Sewing Machine